Naima-Yaqub/Real_Vs_Fake_Face_Dectection/README.md

 Submit a pull request.
 Reach out to me directly.

-You can finf the dataset used here: https://www.kaggle.com/datasets/ciplab/real-and-fake-face-detection?resource=download Thank you for visiting! ⭐
+You can find the dataset used here: https://www.kaggle.com/datasets/ciplab/real-and-fake-face-detection?resource=download

+Thank you for visiting! ⭐